stijnwop/manualAttach/README.md

 Without attached connection hoses the following can occur:
 - You won't be able to control hydraulics (e.g. moving parts, folding, use ridge markers etc)
 - You won't be able to use the lights.
-- You trailer will be on air brakes.
+- Brakes will be blocked.

 ## Copyright